Is nitrate free bacon actually better for you?

 • Gradual weight gain, especially around the waist

-• More frequent heartburn or reflux after heavy, fatty meals
+• More frequent heartburn or reflux after heavy, high-fat meals (this can happen in some people)

 • A family history of colorectal cancer, heart attack, or stroke at younger ages